 As can be seen in the image, we can use the TradingView chart available on the page in order to make our analysis, or we can add an externally created chart analysis by adding the corresponding URL as the Screenshot Link.

-Once all the information is entered in the respective fields, we can hit the Publish button and have our Opinion released into the wild!
+Once entering all the information in the respective fields, we can hit the Publish button and have our Opinion released into the wild!

 An important thing to remember is that once the Entry Price is reached, Pledges and Challenges CAN NO LONGER BE MADE on that Opinion!